culturalintelligencelab/culturalintelligencelab/_pages/about.md

 profile:
   align: right
-  image: phonographparrots.jpg
+  image: landing_page.png
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >

 selected_papers: true # includes a list of papers marked as "selected={true}"